rui314/mold/README.md

    "relocation".
 Relocations are typically processed by the linker.

    It is easy for a linker to apply relocations for the original Unix because a program is always loaded to a fixed address.
-It exactly knows the addresses of all functions and data when linking a program.
+It precisely knows the addresses of all functions and data when linking a program.